Guidance on Political, Campaign and Lobbying Activity

 Section I – Use of University Resources

 To comply with various laws and regulations, University services, resources, or funds cannot be used in any way to suggest University endorsement of – or support for – a political candidate, political party, or political action committee, or be used to engage in unapproved lobbying activities.
-No person or group may use Washington University’s name, letterhead, logo, or seal for those purposes or to solicit funds for or otherwise support or oppose any such campaign or cause on behalf of the University.
+No person or group may use WashU’s name, letterhead, logo, or seal for those purposes or to solicit funds for or otherwise support or oppose any such campaign or cause on behalf of the University.
 Examples of University resources include but are not limited to:

 - The University’s name, logo, or other identifying marks2